-On December 12 of every year comes the national holiday, Ding-A-Ling Day!
+On December 12th of each year there comes a fun and special day in the United States – Ding-A-Ling Day!

 What with everyone focused on other major holidays in December, this wonderful little holiday often gets over looked.